 So it’s a brand new year, and you are looking for the best places to visit in January.
 We got you covered!
 Whether you are seeking warm or cold, skiing in the Alps, or soaking up the beaches in Asia, we are delving into our favorite places to travel to during January.

 Being a winter snow bunny and a powder chaser, January is one of my favorite times of the year to explore winter destinations.
-If it involves hot chocolate, mulled wine, and lots of white fluffy snow I’m there.
+I’m there if it involves hot chocolate, mulled wine, and lots of white fluffy snow.

 The Best Places to Visit in January

 This is the jewel of the ski and winter scene in the Trentino region.
 It’s a well-known resort famous for hosting many Italians looking for solid skiing, dining, and relaxation in a very posh environment.
 It still holds on to its claim to fame as the summer vacation spot of Austrian Royalty and Princess Sissi.
 The town is a beautiful little gem set at the base of the Dolomites and has all the charm of a mountain town.

 The town is nearly car-free, and it’s easy to take an evening stroll after a day on the slopes.
 We spent our evenings window shopping while checking out the 19th-century architecture with a cappuccino in hand.
 Charming wooden homes line the streets at the foot of the Dolomites.
 It is easy to see why the resort town is well cherished in Northern Italy and a great spot to travel to in the winter season.

 The little mountain village provides perfect access to two ski areas and numerous hiking trails.
 High above Grindelwald lies the Bernese Alps and a famous mountain face.
 That mountain is Eiger’s notorious North Face – yup, the clothing company you have probably heard of is named after a mountain in Switzerland.